Behavioral economics: Applied issues

-Intertemporal choice

-Behavioral economics has been applied to intertemporal choice, which is defined as making a decision and having the effects of such decision happening in a different time.
-Intertemporal choice behavior is largely inconsistent, as exemplified by George Ainslie's hyperbolic discounting—one of the prominently studied observations—and further developed by David Laibson, Ted O'Donoghue and Matthew Rabin.
-Hyperbolic discounting describes the tendency to discount outcomes in the near future more than outcomes in the far future.
-This pattern of discounting is dynamically inconsistent (or time-inconsistent), and therefore inconsistent with basic models of rational choice, since the rate of discount between time t and t+1 will be low at time t-1 when t is the near future, but high at time t when t is the present and time t+1 is the near future.

-This pattern can also be explained through models of sub-additive discounting that distinguish the delay and interval of discounting: people are less patient (per-time-unit) over shorter intervals regardless of when they occur.

 Behavioral game theory

 Behavioral game theory, invented by Colin Camerer, analyzes interactive strategic decisions and behavior using the methods of game theory, experimental economics, and experimental psychology.
 Experiments include testing deviations from typical simplifications of economic theory such as the independence axiom and neglect of altruism, fairness, and framing effects.
 On the positive side, the method has been applied to interactive learning and social preferences.
 As a research program, the subject is a development of the last three decades.

 Artificial intelligence

 Much of the decisions are more and more made either by human beings with the assistance of artificial intelligent machines or wholly made by these machines.
 Tshilidzi Marwala and Evan Hurwitz in their book, studied the utility of behavioral economics in such situations and concluded that these intelligent machines reduce the impact of bounded rational decision making.
 In particular, they observed that these intelligent machines reduce the degree of information asymmetry in the market, improve decision making and thus making markets more rational.

 The use of AI machines in the market in applications such as online trading and decision making has changed major economic theories.
 Other theories where AI has had impact include in rational choice, rational expectations, game theory, Lewis turning point, portfolio optimization and counterfactual thinking.